 - The Stinger: At the end of Episode 5.
 Despite being sniped in the head, Deathstroke is Not Quite Dead.

-- Super Soldier: Deathstroke was the result of a government training program designed to create a meta-human army in response to the rising meta-human population.
+- Super-Soldier: Deathstroke was the result of a government training program designed to create a meta-human army in response to the rising meta-human population.
 Unfortunately for them, he would eventually turn against the people behind the program.
-Hamilton Hill was one of the program's organizers.

 - Superior Successor: Bruce wants Dick to someday take over as Batman, as he believes his adopted son is a much better man than he ever was.

 - Take Up My Sword: In Episode 4, Bruce admits that, for all the bad blood there was between them, he still wants to entrust the mantle of Batman to Dick when he himself should eventually die.

 - That Man Is Dead: After dispatching Senator Hill's guards and before he kills the senator himself, Deathstroke briefly lifts his face-plate so the senator can see his face.
 Senator Hill appears to recognize him, addressing him as "Slade;" this trope is the response.Deathstroke: It's "Deathstroke" now.